Nýrsko: Economy

-The town is known by OKULA Nýrsko, which was a major manufacturer of spectacle optics and mechanics.
-The production started here already in 1895, when the company was moved from Vienna.
-Nowadays, the company is still an important regional employer, but the production specializes mainly in plastics production.
+The town is known for Okula Nýrsko, which was a major manufacturer of spectacle optics and mechanics.
+The local production started already in 1895, when the company was moved from Vienna.
+Nowadays, the company is still an important regional employer, but the production specializes mainly in plastics.

 Transport

-Nýřany is located on the railway line Prague–Plzeň–Železná Ruda and thus has a direct connection to the capital.
+Nýrsko is located on the railway line Prague–Plzeň–Železná Ruda and thus has a direct connection to the capital.

 Sights

 The main landmark of the town is the Church of Saint Thomas the Apostle.
 It was first mentioned in 1352 and it is the oldest building in Nýrsko.
-This Gothic church was extended in the second half of the 14th century, then early Baroque modification were made in the 17th century and further Baroque modifications in the 18th century.
+The Gothic church was extended in the second half of the 14th century, then early Baroque modification were made in the 17th century and further Baroque modifications in the 18th century.

 In Bystřice nad Úhlavou is the Bystřice nad Úhlavou Castle.
 A fortress in the area existed in 1339 at the latest.
 In 1444, it was rebuilt in the Gothic style and extended into a castle.
 Renaissance modifications were made at the turn of the 16th and 17th centuries.
 The building acquired its current appearance during the reconstruction by its owner Count Hohenzollern-Sigmaringen in 1848–1853, mostly in the pseudo-Romanesque and pseudo-Gothic styles.
-Thanks to this unusual combination of styles, the castle is not artistically valuable.
+Because of the unusual combination of the aforementioned styles, the castle is not artistically valuable.

-Pajrek Castle is a castle ruin located on a hill south of the town.
+Pajrek Castle is a castle ruin located on a hill, south of the town.
 The castle was founded at the beginning of the 14th century.
 From the mid-16th century it was permanently abandoned.
 The preserved remains of the palace walls and the tower are freely accessible.